openhab/openhab-addons/bundles/org.openhab.binding.argoclima/README.md

 While most of the learnings come from analyzing the JavaScript code in Argo's own application and network captures, the HA integration has proven **invaluable** as a secondary/confirmed source and allowed to validate a few concepts early on!
   - In case you're experiencing issues, make sure to read the HomeAssistant binding's [README](https://github.com/nyffchanium/argoclima-integration/blob/master/readme.md) as well, for useful troubleshooting info!
 - [@lallinger](https://github.com/lallinger) for a [dummy server](https://github.com/nyffchanium/argoclima-integration/tree/master/dummy-server) which was the idea that served as the cornerstone of the stub server built into this binding (which later got extended to do something useful, instead of just keeping the device happy).

+## Disclaimer

+This project is not affiliated with, funded, or in any way associated with Argoclima S.p.A.
+All third-party product, company names, logos and trademarks™ or registered® trademarks remain the property of their respective holders.